fbpx

 Based on the color as well as the sturdiness of the stone, you should be able to identify the possible minerals compacted into the formation of this rock.

-Before placing Carboniferous Limestone in any type of vivarium, always soak the stone and do a visual assessment to assure there are no pest or toxic minerals contained within the rock.
+Before placing Carboniferous Limestone in any type of vivarium, always soak the stone and do a visual assessment to ensure there are no pests or toxic minerals contained within the rock.

 As usual, clean the rocks to remove access dust or loose particles from the surface.